Candela Technologies Logo

 iOS Device Initial Setup

-1. Disable Keyboard Autocapitalization and Autocorrection
+1. Disable All Keyboard Settings shown

 1. Set Display Auto-Lock to Never

-Connecting the iPhone to LANforge
+Connecting the iOS Device to LANforge

 Connecting Bluetooth USB Adapter